charliecalvert/JsObjects/README.md

     git clone http://github.com/charliecalvert/JsObjects.git

-I have many different examplec: programs stored in this repository.
+I have many different example programs stored in this repository.
 Note especially the Utilities and JavaScript/Objects directories.
 And many other things as well.